kaseypcantu/learning_links-backend/README.md

-# Learning Links
+# Learning Lynx
-- A graphql api to service my Learning Links Frontend.
+- A graphql api to service my Learning Lynx Frontend.

 ### In Development